nianqiu-liu/KKS_VR/README.md

 [ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager),
 which allows you to change settings of this plugin from within the game.

-Alternatively can manually edit `BepInEx\config\mosirnik.kk-main-game-vr.cfg` with a text editor.
+Alternatively you can manually edit `BepInEx\config\mosirnik.kk-main-game-vr.cfg` with a text editor.

 ## Migrating